 One side effect of iron supplements can be constipation.
 You may be wondering – is there any way to avoid that?
 Well, there are some steps you can try.
 You can break your recommended dose into smaller doses throughout the day, and you can stay hydrated.
 Staying hydrated is crucial.

 Some doctors may also recommend starting off by taking half your recommended dose and building up over time.
 You should also consider the form of iron you’re purchasing before you start to take it.
 Ferrous sulfate, for example, is a form of iron that’s more likely to cause constipation than other forms, like iron bisglycinate chelate.

 Iron can be toxic if taken in very high doses.
 It’s important to figure out your proper dose with the help of a healthcare professional before you commence your iron supplement routine.
 You should also discuss which iron supplements are more likely to cause side effects.

-Some side effects caused by taking iron supplements include:
+Some potential side effects caused by taking iron supplements can include:

 To avoid side effects and toxicity, you should try not to exceed the established Tolerable Upper Intake Levels for iron supplements – unless advised to do so by a doctor.
 The levels are:

 Iron-related side effects can be especially troublesome for children.
 Moreover, a young child can easily mistake iron supplements for candy and ingest too much, which can be fatal.